iricigor/GetFolderAge/README.md

 Returns last modification date for folders listed in specified input file (one folder per line).

+For more examples and full parameter's explanation, run `Get-Help Get-FolderAge` or see the [online version](Get-FolderAge.md).

 # Download

 You can see online latest script version at this [link](https://github.com/iricigor/GetFolderAge/blob/master/Get-FolderAge.ps1).